Skip to content

 Two things made it more than a list.

 • First, the sidebar needed room, and giving it room meant rethinking the whole post layout into a content-and-sidebar grid on wider screens.
-That had a bit of a knock-on effect.
+That had a knock-on effect.
 The cover images looked cramped at their old 3:2 ratio inside the new wider layout, so hero and post covers have now moved to 16:9.
 Mobile and the “more stories” cards kept 3:2, where the taller crop still sits better.
-One small feature quietly reset an image spec across the whole site.
+This one feature ended up changing the image spec for every page on the site.

 • Second, the links and the headings they point at have to agree exactly, or a contents link lands you nowhere.
 So the slugs are generated once, in a single place, and both the sidebar and the headings draw from that one source.
 A link can't point at an anchor that doesn't exist, and a test keeps it that way.

-Bonus: The same sidebar also carries an “Explore with AI” widget, which despite the name contains no AI of its own.
+Bonus: The same sidebar also carries an “Explore with AI” widget when viewed on desktop browsers, but despite the name it contains no AI of its own.
 It's just two buttons that hand the post over to ChatGPT or Claude with a prompt already written.

 3. An image lightbox